thecomplexityproject/cognitivecomplexity/documentation/understanding.md

 *1. Role of exported references*

-- he understands that `s` represents a function called `getBill()` which takes an `Article` in parameter, and that its role is to return the bill of a given article.
+- he understands that `s` represents a function called `getPriceWithVat()` which takes an `Article` in parameter, and that its role is to return the price including VAT of a given article.

 *2. Role of imported references*

-- he understands that `getPrice()` is a method of the class `Article` which will return the price of the article.
+- he understands that `getPrice()` is a method of the class `Article` which will return the pre-tax price of the article.
 - he understands that `VAT_RATE` is the vat rate to use.

 *3. Behavior of the external references*

-- he predicts that the behavior of `getBill()` is correct, *i.e.* that its returned value will really be the price of the article including the vat.
+- he predicts that the behavior of `getPriceWithVat()` is correct, *i.e.* that if the external references `getPrice()` and `VAT_RATE` are correctly implemented, the value returned by `getPriceWithVat()` will really be the price of the article including the vat.

 **Remark**

-With this definition, a developer may understand `s` even if `getBill()` will return a value which will not be correct, *i.e.* which will not be the price including VAT of a given article.
-He is only able to predict that *if there is no bug in the implementation of the imported references of `s`* (*i.e.* if their behavior corresponds to their role), then `getBill()` will return the correct price including VAT.
+With this definition, a developer may understand `s` even if `getPriceWithVat()` will return a value which will not be correct.
+He is only able to predict that *if there is no bug in the implementation of the imported references of `s`* (*i.e.* if their behavior corresponds to their role), then `getPriceWithVat()` will return the correct price including VAT.

-This is not in contradiction with the intuitive notion of code understanding: with the definition above, if a developer understands `s`, he will be able to detect if the real behavior of `s` is correct or not, and finally he will be able to detect if there is a bug or not, which is probably what we mean when we say that a developer understands a code snippet: he is able to debug it.
+This is not in contradiction with the intuitive notion of code understanding: with the definition above, if a developer understands `s`, he will be able to detect if the real behavior of `s` is correct or not, and thus if there is a bug or not.
+This is probably what we intuitively mean when we say that a developer understands a code snippet: he is able to debug it.

 [-> Top](#the-understanding)
 ## Minimal cognitive complexity